-Countries after starting to open up to international travellers again, yay!
-But not all is back to normal just yet.
-To help curb the spread of the virus, most countries will require travellers to submit forms and test results to prove that they’re not infected with the coronavirus before entering.
+Countries are starting to open up to international travellers again — yay!
+But we’re not back to normal just yet.
+To help curb the spread of the virus, most countries require travellers to submit test results and forms to prove that they’re not infected with COVID-19 before entering.

-If you’re planning to travel, here’s a handy checklist of what to prepare and expect before departing for these countries.
+If you’re planning to travel in the near future, here’s a handy checklist of what to prepare and expect before departing for these countries.

 DUBAI (from 7 Jul 2020)

-Pre-entry: Test negative for COVID-19 within 96 hours of departure.
-Complete the health declaration form (provided by the airline) before boarding the flight to Dubai.
-Travellers need to verify that they have valid health insurance and download Dubai’s COVID-19 DXB app to register their details before arrival — this will be used to communicate with health authorities if you experience COVID-19 symptoms.
+Travellers also need to verify that they have valid health insurance, and download Dubai’s COVID-19 DXB app to register their details on arrival — this will be used to communicate with health authorities if you experience COVID-19 symptoms.

-Upon arrival: Travellers who no not have the documentation of a negative COVID-19 test will be charged for a testing done at Dubai airport.
-Travellers who test positive for COVID-19 are required to isolate at an institutional facility provided by the government for 14 days at their own expense.
+Upon arrival: Travellers who do not have proof of a negative COVID-19 test will be charged for one at the airport.
+Travellers who test positive will serve a 14-day quarantine at a government-registered institutional facility at their own expense.

-While Travelling: Travellers are recommended to download the contact tracing app COVID-19 DXB app.
-Face masks are required to be worn at all times in public.
-Social distancing rules will be enforced.
+While Travelling: Wear face masks at all times in public.
+Social distancing rules will also be enforced.

-Pre-entry: Before departing to Iceland, travellers are required to fill out a pre-registration form.
-The form will require your personal details, contact information, flight information, travel dates and address(es) during your stay in Iceland.
-The form also includes a declaration of health as well as information on countries you have visited before arrival, whether you have any symptoms of COVID-19, whether you have been diagnosed with COVID-19 before your arrival, or if you’ve been in close contact with an infected individual.
+The form also includes a health declaration, as well as information on countries you’ve visited before arrival.
+You must also disclose if you’ve had any symptoms of COVID-19, whether you have been diagnosed, or if you’ve been in close contact with an infected individual.

 Official website: https://www.covid.is/english